-As previously stated, the catalyst (EURC011) was changed on May 24, 2019, but the catalyst has not been tested yet.
-The catalyst (EURC012) most recent catalyst was changed and tested February 26, 2015.
+As previously stated, the catalysts were changed, and testing was conducted on October 16, 2019.
 The testing is discussed above under Process/Operational Restrictions.
 The facility chooses to comply with the 76 percent reduction and completes a performance test each time the catalyst is changed.

 EURC011 and EURC012 are equipped with CPMS, and the temperature and pressure drop of the catalysts are continuously monitored when in operation, and log data every 15 minutes as required.
 ANR maintains the necessary records.
-During the inspection I reviewed malfunction and maintenance records which were up to date.
+I reviewed malfunction and maintenance records which were up to date.
 Monitoring of the catalyst parameters indicates the EURC011 and EURC012 comply with the formaldehyde reduction limits.